ParedesGab/PP5-heritage-housing-issues/README.md

 ### Welcome to the Heritage Housing Issues App! 🏠🏠🏠

-    This application collects information about 2025
+This project proposes an Machine Learning-powered solution that will analyze housing records from Ames, Iowa, to uncover crucial correlations through data visualization and a predictive regression model in this region.

+🔶 Discover which house attributes most significantly influence sale prices!

+🔶 Visualize the total value of your 4 inherited houses!

+🔶 Predict the value of any other house in the Ames area!

-    income and expenses to provide insights into the financial landscape of your community!
+Are you ready to maximize the sales price of your properties?

-    Your participation will remain anonymous.
-    Thank you for contributing to a better understanding of personal finances!

-    Let's get started! 🚀
+Let's go! 🚀

 + The live page can be accessed via this [link](https://my-finances-tracker-5a1726e2723f.herokuapp.com/)